 Before they started work, Harry had stuck a couple of twigs into the gravel, right at the water’s edge, one stick upstream, and the other downstream of the proposed dam.
 Al, Lily and Rosie, unable to see any real difference in the water levels despite their labours, had all been back to check the sticks.
 The upstream stick was now slightly underwater and the water had receded from the downstream stick.
 Rosie, after careful consideration, was happy that they were making a difference, but she wisely observed that stopping water wasn’t easy.
 After a huge amount of effort, they had succeeded in raising the water level upstream of the stone and pebble dam by a little over an inch.

-Autumn was approaching rapidly; its inevitable arrival preceded by cooling nights, fields being harvested, and the honking early arrival of Russian geese.
+Autumn was approaching rapidly; its inevitable arrival preceded by cooling nights, fields being harvested, and the honking early arrival of geese from Russia.
 The sun was giving up the last of its late summer warmth as the equinox approached.
 With October less than two weeks away, it was unlikely that there would be many more days as bright and warm as this.

 Today, possibly for the final time of the year, the clearing behind their new home, Drakeshaugh, was warm and sheltered.
 Ginny soaked up the idyllic scene like a sponge, trying to imprint it forever on her memory.

 White clouds were scudding across the sky.
-The treetops danced teasingly with a wind, which within weeks would turn vicious and blow the leaves from them.
-The dell beside the Drakestone Burn was surrounded by large mature trees, making this little hollow almost wind-free.
+The treetops danced, teasing a blustery wind which within weeks would turn from mild to vicious and doubtless blow the leaves from them.
+The dell beside Drakestone Burn was surrounded by large mature trees, making this little hollow almost wind-free.
 The only noise was the faint rustle of the wind in the treetops and the splashing, clattering and chattering of five children playing.

 Lily sat down in the stream with a splash and began to move several small pebbles.